cragwolfe/unstructured-ingest/README.md

 # Ingest batches of documents through the Unstructured library

-This works: processes s3 files in a math in 2 processes and writes results to the filesystem.
+The POC is working.
+This processes the 2 files in the S3 path in main.py using multiprocessing (just 2 processes for now) and writes structured results to the filesystem under `/structured-output`

     PYTHONPATH=. python projects/project1/main.py